 Ellen McArthur, (solo long-distance yachtswoman.) - Grit, determination

 Lewis Hamilton – (British racing driver) Overcoming failure/resilience

-All of the above are incredibly successful in their field.
-The qualites listed alongside them are all keys to success.
-Not just in sport but in life.
+All of the above athletes are incredibly successful in their field.
+The qualities listed alongside them are all keys to success.
+Not just in sports, but in life too.

-Not just characteristics for success in sport - ingredients for success in life.
+These are not just characteristics for success in sports - They are ingredients for success in life.

-This isnt unique to me.
-The three qualities have all been a recurring theme in achieving success.
+This isn't unique to me.
+The three attributes have all been a recurring theme in me achieving success.
 Qualities to survive became the qualities to thrive across all elements of my life.

 What else can you take from the word of sport and apply to your personal life?